maxtkc/mvths-wiki/docs/010-output-pins.rst

 #.
 Compile and download your code.
 If you have errors, ask your teacher for help.

 #.
 Use a multimeter to confirm that the voltage on pin 8 is 5V (or close to 5V).
 Connect the black lead to ground on your circuit and touch the red lead to pin 8 on your Metro Mini.
-Read this section on how best to use leads to measure points on your circuit.

    TEACHER CHECK \_\_\_\_\_